mbarecki/ansible-kubernetes/README.md

 This repository contains ansible playbooks for installing Kubernetes cluster.

-I wanted to learn about Kubernetes and have possibility to create lab/test clusters.
+I wanted to learn about Kubernetes, related network plugins and have possibility to create lab/test clusters with ansible.
 This was starting idea behind that project.

 Cluster details:
 - single master